Brandon-Wass/Tk_Clockipy/README.md

   - This program was made for several reasons

-    - I needed a visual clock for my computer station that doesnt require me squinting or wearing my glasses to read the clock in the corner of my screen.
-I have multiple computers setup across several monitors, so its easy to run one of these programs on of the other computers while I do whatever on my main machine.
+    - I needed a visual clock for my computer station that doesn't require me squinting or wearing my glasses to read the clock in the corner of my screen.
+I have multiple computers setup across several monitors, so it's easy to run one of these programs on one of the other computers while I do whatever on my main machine.

     - No more switching out of a fullscreen application to see the time.
 GAME ON!